SkGouseMastanVali/Fake_News_Detection_Using_Deep_Learning/README.md

 - Vectorization: Transformed text data into numerical format using TF-IDF and Word Embeddings for effective model training.
 ## Algorithm Implementation and Methodology

-- Training Approach: Each model trained separately on curated datasets with careful hyperparameter tuning.
+- Training Approach: Each model is trained separately on curated datasets with careful hyperparameter tuning.
 - Evaluation Metrics: Used Accuracy, Precision, Recall, and F1 Score metrics to assess model performance.
 - Methodology: Agile and RAD methodologies guided development for adaptability and rapid iteration.
 ## Datasets